AllenInstitute/MIES/readme.txt

 Installation:

 * Quit Igor Pro
-* Create the following *links* in "C:\Users\<username>\Documents\WaveMetrics\Igor Pro 6 User Files"
+* Create the following shortcuts in "C:\Users\<username>\Documents\WaveMetrics\Igor Pro 6 User Files"
-  * In "User Procedures" a link pointing to Packages\MIES and one to Packages\Arduino
+  * In "User Procedures" a shortcut pointing to Packages\MIES and one to Packages\Arduino
-  * In "Igor Procedures" a link pointing to Packages\TJ_MIES_Include.ipf
+  * In "Igor Procedures" a shortcut pointing to Packages\TJ_MIES_Include.ipf
-  * In "Igor Extensions" a link pointing to XOPs
+  * In "Igor Extensions" a shortcut pointing to XOPs
-  * In "Igor Help File"  a link pointing to HelpFiles
+  * In "Igor Help File"  a shortcut pointing to HelpFiles
 * Start Igor Pro